iagoleal/iagoleal.github.io/content/posts/automata-divisibility.md

 \end{aligned}
 $$

-As an illustration, all such machines will have this same shape.
+As an illustration, all such machines will have roughly the same shape.

 ```tikz {tikzlibrary="automata,fit"}
 { [shorten >=1pt, node distance=2cm, on grid, auto, >={Stealth[round]},